Double album: Late 1970s–1990s: compact cassette tapes and CDs

 In the latter half of the 1970s, as technology advanced, the Philips corporation's compact cassette tape began to supersede LPs as the dominant pre-recorded music format.
 The tapes allowed for a much longer 30 to 45 minutes per side, for a total of 60 to 90 minutes total, doubling the length available for music storage.
 In 1982, Philips introduced the compact disc, with a continuous length of 74 minutes (later developed to have 80 minutes).
 Artists could put far more on one unit, rarely exceeding the runtime available on a cassette tape or CD, and double albums became uncommon.
 The extra space also allowed many earlier double albums to be reissued on a single disc: Blonde on Blonde, for instance, was reissued on a single cassette and a single CD.

 Despite the greater length, there were some issues with the length and track order of albums, both reissues and new releases.
 The Beatles, originally released as a double LP, remained split across two units for both its cassette and CD reissues, with the tracks in a different order on the pair of cassettes to ensure equal tape length.
 Meanwhile, 1988's He's the DJ, I'm the Rapper by DJ Jazzy Jeff & The Fresh Prince was released on both vinyl and cassette.
-At 85 minutes, the vinyl record was released as a double album, making it the first double vinyl LP release by hip hop artists, while its single CD release was truncated by 13 minutes.
+At 85 minutes, the vinyl record was released as a double album, making it the first double vinyl LP release by hip-hop artists, while its single CD release was truncated by 13 minutes.
 Other albums originally issued as double LPs, such as Fleetwood Mac's Tusk (1979), Prince's 1999 (1982), and The Minutemen's Double Nickels on the Dime (1984) were likewise shortened for their 74-minute CD release, though the former two were later reissued in their entirety when 80-minute CDs were available.

-While not as common since the advent of these formats, particularly for studio albums, double albums continued to be released, particularly for live recordings, classical music, soundtracks, compilations, reissues of double-LP albums that still exceeded the 80-minute CD limit, and a number of popular studio albums were released as double albums on these formats at this time, such as the Smashing Pumpkins' Mellon Collie and the Infinite Sadness (1995) and Michael Jackson's HIStory: Past, Present and Future, Book I (1995) which sold over 20 million copies (40 million units) worldwide.
+While not as common since the advent of these formats, particularly for studio albums, double albums continued to be released, particularly for live recordings, classical music, soundtracks, compilations, and reissues of double-LP albums that still exceeded the 80-minute CD limit.
+A number of popular studio albums were released as double albums on these formats at this time, such as the Smashing Pumpkins' Mellon Collie and the Infinite Sadness (1995) and Michael Jackson's HIStory: Past, Present and Future, Book I (1995) which sold over 20 million copies (40 million units) worldwide.
 The following year, Tupac Shakur became the first rapper to sell a double album globally with All Eyez on Me, becoming his best selling album by the time he died in 1996.